MarcoTrapani/Portfolio/case-studies/bannerlord/technical-appendix.md

 ### Automated Campaign Smoke Test

-* start or load a controlled campaign
+1) start or load a controlled campaign
-* simulate a defined number of in-game days
+2) simulate a defined number of in-game days
-* check for crashes
+3) check for crashes
-* verify valid kingdoms, settlements and parties
+4) verify valid kingdoms, settlements and parties

-* detect impossible negative values
-* detect invalid ownership states
-* detect duplicated heroes or missing key entities
+Fail the test if negative values appear in protected state variables, if settlements have invalid or null ownership, or if unique hero IDs are duplicated/missing after simulation.

 ### Automated Save/Load Integrity Test

-* create or load a controlled world state
+Create or load a controlled world state, save, reload, then diff key state variables: prisoner ownership, settlement ownership, active wars, army composition, relations and party locations.
-* save
-* reload
-* compare key state variables
-* verify prisoners, settlements, wars, armies, relations and party locations

 ### Automated Battle Benchmark